hadley/stats337/README.md

 There are three components to the bibliography:

 * Executive summary (25%).
-Introduce the overall theme of your bibligraphy in 1-2 paragraphs.
+Introduce the overall theme of your bibliography in 1-2 paragraphs.
 Then use 1-2 pages to synthesise the most important or interesting from your annotated bibliography.

 * Top 3 (25%).
-List the three papers that you would most highlighly recommend and describe briefly why.
+List the three papers that you would most highly recommend and describe briefly why.

 * Bibliography (50%).
 List all the papers you have read with a proper reference